Your search for 'rates' returned 2323 results.

 some upper catchments channel stability deteriorating at a faster rate than others.
 As all channels discharge through the occupied ring plain any changes in channel condition may affect adjoining property, public and private assets, infrastructure and communications.
 It is in relation to these matters that Council has statutory functions and responsibilities.
 Storm event related channel deterioration over the last few years has resulted in Council taking action to provide assistance

-Besides discussing the various details of the performance and extent of compliance by the Company, this report also assigns them a rating for their environmental and administrative performance during the period under review.
+details of the performance and extent of compliance by the consent holders, this report also assigns a rating as to each Company’s environmental and administrative performance during the period under review.
 Environmental performance is concerned with actual or likely effects on the receiving environment from the activities during the monitoring year.
-Administrative performance is concerned with the Company’s approach to demonstrating consent compliance in site operations and …
+Administrative performance is concerned with the Company’s approach to demonstrating consent compliance in site operations and management